Compositionality of Linearly Solvable Optimal Control in Networked Multi-Agent Systems: SIMULATION RESULTS

 In this example, we consider the case when both terminal costs and terminal states differ among different component problems.
 The running costs and final costs follow the definition in Example 1, and the difference lies in the final state generalization.
 For the UAVs, the initial states are $x_1^0 = (10,10,0.3,0)^\top$, $x_2^0 = (10,30,0.3,0)^\top$ and $x_3^0 = (10,20,0.3,0)^\top$, and they are designed to fly cooperatively towards the same target: $x^{\{1\}} = (35,28,0,0)^\top$ and $x^{\{2\}} = (35,14,0,0)^\top$ in the two component problems; the trajectories are presented in Figure \ref{fig_cont_final_cost_final_state_differ_component}.
 The optimal control actions are obtained in the path integral framework introduced in \cite{theodorou2010generalized}.

-When the composite weights are calculated according to equation \eqref{eq:continuous_weight} measuring the target state difference between the component problems and the composite problem, the composite control result can be generalized to a new task with target state of $x = (35,20,0,0)^\top$.
+When the composite weights are calculated according to equation \eqref{eq:continuous_weight}, the composite control result can be generalized to a new task with target state of $x = (35,20,0,0)^\top$.
 The composite control actions associated with the new task are immediately achieved with existing controllers according to Theorem \ref{theorem_cont}, and thus the approach provides a solution to a composite LSOC problem in a sample-efficient manner.
 The trajectory of the UAV team directly driven by the composite control law is shown in Figure \ref{fig_cont_final_cost_final_state_differ_composite}.

 In the discrete-time scenario, when the dimension of state space is finite, the exact composition on the value function is feasible, which enables the exact compositionality of optimal control actions.
 However, in the continuous-time case, the state-space dimension is infinite.
-In this case usually the value function gets treated as a time-dependent function, and the compositionality of optimal control law gets extended similar to its counterpart in the discrete-time setting \cite{pan2015sample}.
+In this case usually the value function gets treated as a time-dependent function, and the compositionality of optimal control law gets extended similarly to its counterpart in the discrete-time setting \cite{pan2015sample}.
 The disparity between the ending position and set targets in Figure \ref{fig_cont_final_cost_final_state_differ_composite} can be explained by the error introduced in applying this composite time-dependent control laws directly to the system in an offline manner.
 This issue in executing composite control laws directly may also be risky in high-dimensional single-agent problems except for fine-tuned parameters.
-However, after parameter tuning and selecting optimal control actions independently for three factorial subsystems in multiple runs, the error can be restricted to the red circle denoting the tolerance considering the presence of noise in the stochastic systems and the approximation error in applied research.
-It is noteworthy that the result is achieved with far less computational complexity (away from resampling), which provides more attractive benefits as compared to the preciseness of control in some problem setting, when e.g. the component problem solution is obtained by sampling-based approach and is computationally costly to achieve.
+However, after parameter tuning and selecting optimal control actions independently for three factorial subsystems in multiple runs, the error can be restricted to a red circle shown in Figure \ref{fig_cont_final_cost_final_state_differ_composite} denoting the tolerance considering the presence of noise in the stochastic systems and the approximation error in applied research.
+It is noteworthy that the result is achieved with far less computational complexity (away from resampling), which provides more attractive benefits as compared to the preciseness of control in some problem settings, when e.g. the component problem solution is obtained by sampling-based approach and is computationally costly to achieve.